bio-miga/MiGA-Docker/aws/miga-aws-key-pair.md

 mkdir .ssh
 ```

-Also, the extention "text" may have been appended to the downloaded file name, in which case you can rename it as it is moved to .ssh with:
+Also, the extension "text" may have been appended to the downloaded file name, in which case you can rename it as it is moved to .ssh with:

 ```
 mv ~/Downloads/MyKeyPair.pem.text ~/.ssh/MyKeyPair.pem